domeengine/dome/docs/modules/graphics.md

 ### Instance Field
 #### `font: String`
 This sets the name of the default font used for `Canvas.print(str, x, y, color)`.
-You can set this to `Font.default` to return to the DOME biuilt-in font.
+You can set this to `Font.default` to return to the DOME built-in font.

 ## Color

 An instance of the `Color` class represents a single color which can be used for drawing to the `Canvas`.
-DOME comes built in with the PICO-8 palette, but you can also define and use your own colors in your games.
+DOME comes built-in with the PICO-8 palette, but you can also define and use your own colors in your games.

 ### Constructors